alexyin2/Bayesian-in-Python/README.md

 ***
 ## A/B test
-1. We need to know what t test means in statistics.
+1. We need to know what t-test means in statistics.
 I'll suggest [Wikipedia](https://en.wikipedia.org/wiki/Student%27s_t-test)
 2. Bonferroni Correction.
 I'll suggest [Wikipedia](https://en.wikipedia.org/wiki/Bonferroni_correction)
+3. Chi-Squared test.
+I'll suggest [Wikipedia](https://en.wikipedia.org/wiki/Chi-squared_test)
-3. There is always a question that bothers me since I've learned p-value.
-THis is a sentence quoted from a paper: **_If such hypothesis is not rejected, it is usually because the sample size is too small(Nunnally 1960)_**
+4. There is always a question that bothers me since I've learned p-value.
+THis is a statement quoted from a research paper: **_If such hypothesis is not rejected, it is usually because the sample size is too small.(Nunnally 1960)_** If so, then why is p-value still so popular in the world and lots of statistics experiments still use it as a judgement.

+__*Ans*__: We'll have to consider two cases in calculating p-value:

+* The cost of increasing the samples.

+* How large the difference will we accept it as useful or meaningful?